eosswedenorg/antelope-keygen/README.md

 #### MacOS

+**NOTE:** Support for MacOS is still experimental and may or may not work as expected.

 You must have a compiler installed.
 This project is known to build with `Xcode 11.0` but other versions should work.

 You need to have cmake installed also, this can be done with this `brew` command: